CelpAI/celp-mcp/README.md

 A powerful MCP server that connects to databases and runs natural language queries through LLM planning and execution.
 This server understands database schema, indexes, and provides structured, accurate query results.

+## 🛠️ Available Tools

+This MCP server provides Claude with the following tools:

+- **query-database**: Run natural language queries against your database with a focus on accuracy and detailed reasoning
+- **query-database-fast**: Run natural language queries optimized for speed and efficiency (recommended for most use cases)

+Each tool executes database queries locally and securely on your machine while enabling powerful natural language interactions with your data.

 ## 📑 Table of Contents

 - [Security & Privacy](#-security--privacy)